Skip to content

 Insurance claim guide

-Columbia homeowners filing hail damage claims typically encounter Missouri's percentage-based deductible structure, with rates commonly ranging from 1-2% of the home's insured value.
-For a home valued at $268,300, a 2% deductible means paying $5,366 out-of-pocket before insurance coverage begins.
-Understanding Missouri's specific claim requirements and contractor regulations helps ensure a smooth repair process.
+Columbia homeowners filing hail damage insurance claims typically face percentage-based deductibles of 1-2% of their home's insured value.
+For a Columbia home valued at $268,300, a 2% deductible means paying $5,366 out-of-pocket before insurance coverage begins.
+Missouri homeowners insurance commonly features these percentage-based deductibles as an alternative to flat-dollar amounts, with wind and hail deductibles potentially higher than other perils.

-Columbia's moderate contractor market density means homeowners can expect 2-4 week backlogs following major hail events.
-The city experiences moderate storm chaser activity after regional storms, making contractor verification essential.
-Missouri RSMo § 407.725 explicitly prohibits contractors from advertising to pay or rebate any portion of insurance deductibles, protecting homeowners from illegal inducement schemes.
+Columbia's moderate contractor market density leads to 2-4 week backlogs following major hail events in Boone County.
+The city experiences moderate storm chaser activity after regional hail events, making contractor verification crucial.
+RSMo § 407.725 explicitly prohibits roofing contractors from advertising or promising to pay any portion of insurance deductibles, with violations enforceable under Missouri consumer protection law.

 Full 10-step claim guide for Columbia